loyalhealth/user-guides/patient-connect/200_ImplementingSSR.md

 ```
 In this example, the shortcode `[ssr_profile_content]` is defined which can be placed in the desired wordpress page and will automatically insert SSR content.

+## Post-SSR Implementation: Updating Care Search Settings

+Once SSR has been successfully implemented on the server, the final step is to toggle a flag in the Care Search settings.
+This ensures that the Care Search script recognizes SSR is now active.

+### Why Is This Step Important?
+In scenarios where Care Search is still relying on CSR (Client-Side Rendering) — for instance, on the search results page — when a user clicks on a result, the profile will be displayed using CSR, even though SSR is enabled on the server.
+To handle this transition effectively, enabling the SSR flag in the admin dashboard ensures that the care search script will load the page from the server to use SSR.

+### How to Enable the SSR Flag:
+1. Navigate to the Care Search Admin Dashboard.
+2. Locate the **SSR Setting** in the settings panel.
+3. Toggle SSR **ON**.

+Once this flag is activated, the Care Search script will automatically load profile pages using server-rendered content.

 ## Test and Optimize
-Once SSR is implemented, test your site to ensure that the correct content is being loaded, and that it appears quickly in search engine crawlers.
+Once SSR is implemented and turned on, test your site to ensure that the correct content is being loaded, and that it appears quickly in search engine crawlers.

 ## FAQs
 **Q: Will SSR guarantee better SEO?**